 - Using a whisk, mix the dry ingredients into the wet ingredients in two stages.
 Do not overmix.
 (If adding in the chocolate, this is when you would fold it in, after all the dry is mixed into the wet)

 - Pour half of batter in the tin and then dollop half of the swirl on top.
 Gently swirl the tahini into the batter, then pour the rest of the batter on top and finish with the tahini swirl.
-Gently swirl the tahini horizontally on the top of the cake in a pretty pattern.
+Gently swirl the tahini horizontally on top of the cake.

-- Place a sheet tray in the oven and place the banana bread on top of the tray (this helps with any spillage) in the pre-heated oven for 1 hour.
-If the banana bread is getting too dark loosely tent with tin foil to stop it from browning.
+- Place a sheet tray in the oven and place the banana bread on top of the tray (this helps with any spillage) in the pre-heated oven for 1 hour- 1 hour 15 minutes.
+If the banana bread is getting too dark, loosely tent with tin foil to stop it from browning.
 Test with a toothpick or knife to see if it’s wet in the middle.
 When the toothpick comes out clean it’s done.
-Delicious on its own but also amazing schmeared with butter and drizzled with maple syrup and a sprinkle of sea salt
+Delicious on its own, but schmear this Maple Tahini Swirl Banana Bread with butter and drizzle some maple syrup and a sprinkle of sea salt – pure perfection.